spironoo/miro-cases/Documentation/SOLDERING_TUTORIAL.md

 ---

-## Part 2: Soldering the Reset Button
+## Part 1: Soldering the Button

+We'll start with the button so that the IMU may be placed over it later.
+Starting here also allows us to ensure the SuperMini is functioning in Step 2 before we move on to other steps.

-### Tack One Corner
+### Tack Your First Pad

-With the button positioned correctly, apply a small amount of solder to one pad first.
-This "tacks" the button in place and allows you to adjust alignment if needed.
+Before placing the button onto the board, first tack the pad with a good amount of solder.

 ![Tacking First Pad](../Images/20251211_081730.jpg)

-### Complete the Solder Joints

-Use tweezers to position the button correctly; you can use the USB-C port to help guide your tweezers.
+Use tweezers to position the button correctly; you can use the slot for the USB-C port to help guide your tweezers.

 ![Position the Button](../Images/20251211_063356.jpg)

-Once aligned, solder the remaining pads to secure the button completely.
+Once aligned, solder the remaining pad to secure the button in place.
+It's okay if it sticks up like in the image, a secure joint will hold it in place just fine.

 ![Completed Button Solder](../Images/20251211_063513.jpg)